 An offense of aggravated reckless driving is when:

-For the first time committing a DUI and reckless driving, you could face up to a $500 fine and be sentenced to a mandatory jail time of 90 days.
+For the first time committing a DUI and reckless driving, you could face up to a $500 fine and be sentenced to 90 days.
 If convicted for a second DUI offense within two years, expect your penalties to be doubled.

 A third or subsequent reckless driving, the penalties go up to a year in prison and a maximum of $2,500 in fines.